TelegramBots/book/src/4/business.md

 - IsEnabled _(false if the business connection got cancelled)_
 - CanReply _(if the bot can act on behalf of that user in chats that were active in the last 24 hours)_

-You can retrieve these info again later using `GetBusinessConnectionAsync(id)`
+You can retrieve these info again later using `GetBusinessConnection(id)`

 ## BusinessMessage updates